 Davidson provides a supportive environment in which individuals can explore interests, share experiences, and learn from each other.
 To that end, the college supports a number of student-led organizations that promote advocacy and acceptance of its students, faculty, and staff as well as members of the greater community.

 The Davidson Women's Committee is a resource for men and women as parts of a co-educational campus.
-The committee hosts all-school luncheons, guest lecturers, theater productions, discussions, fundraisers and service events focused on gender expression on campus and issues affecting women.
-For more information, contact Georgia Ringle.
+The committee hosts all-school luncheons, guest lecturers, theater productions, discussions, fundraisers, and service events focused on gender expression on campus and issues affecting women.

-The Gay-Straight Alliance includes students, faculty and staff and represents members of the Davidson community who identify themselves as gay, lesbian, bisexual, transgender and questioning (GLBTQ), along with straight allies.
+Queers & Allies includes students, faculty, and staff, and represents members of the Davidson community who identify themselves as gay, lesbian, bisexual, transgender, and questioning (GLBTQ), along with straight allies.
 The group advocates for increased awareness and acceptance of GLBTQ issues and aims to provide a safe and supportive environment for all GLBTQ individuals in the school community.

 The LEAD Program, in partnership with the nearby Ada Jenkins Center, aims to empower Latina women in northern Mecklenburg County to overcome gender and racial biases, language barriers, and other challenges they may face as they enter the workforce.